 The goal of flooding is to recondition the brain in one session, but it may not be successful the first time.
 This is because we can quickly remove ourselves from the stimuli before the exposure therapy has time to re-condition our responses to our specific fears.
 If this occurs, we may be exposed to harsh symptoms that need to be addressed in order to heal, and a time limit for each session may be appropriate.

 Flooding As A Tool To Overcome OCD

 OCD becomes a concern when these behaviors begin affecting our lives.
-By not allowing oneself to indulge in these ritualistic activities, yet still being exposed to whatever it may be that triggers them, this form of exposure therapy is helping the person to learn that their obsessive-compulsive actions have no significant impact on the outcome on the situation or concern at hand.
-This also allows them to realize that they can handle the amount of anxiety induced by a situation without always relying on their ritualistic behaviors.
+By not allowing ourselves to indulge in these ritualistic activities, but still being exposed to whatever it may be that triggers them, exposure therapy may help us to learn that our obsessive-compulsive actions have no significant impact on the outcome of the situation at hand.
+This also may allow us to realize that we can handle the amount of anxiety induced by a situation without always relying on ritualistic or obsessive behaviors.

 Further Information Regarding Flooding